-Level 4 7-8 A clear understanding of the issue is shown typically by: • using four brief way or two developed ways or two ways, one brief and one fully developed or three ways with one developed or a comprehensive explanation using one way only.
+Level 4 7-8 A clear understanding of the issue is shown typically by: • using four brief ways • or two developed ways • or two ways, one brief and one fully developed • or three ways with one developed • or a comprehensive explanation using one way only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
 Excellent organisation and planning.

-Question Answer Mark
+Question Number Answer Mark

-Number 1 (d) Indicative content

-1 (d) AO2 Reasons for supporting this statement could be: • God should be powerful enough to end suffering • God could make a world free of suffering • God would show his love by preventing suffering
+1 (d) AO2 Indicative content Reasons for supporting this statement could be: God should be powerful enough to end suffering God could make a world free of suffering God would show his love by preventing suffering

-Reasons for not supporting this statement could be: humans cause suffering suffering is part of God's plan suffering is part of the test of life
+Reasons for not supporting this statement could be:

 Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

 Award marks as follows:

-Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).
+Candidates who do not refer to Hinduism in (i) or (ii) cannot go beyond 3 marks for the whole of (d).

-(i) Own opinion
+(i) Own opinion 3

-1 mark for 3

-a simple reason
+1 mark fora simple reason

 2 marks for

 a developed reason

-or two simple reasons marks for
+or two simple reasons

-3 marks forthree simple reasons
+3 marks for

-or two developed reasons
+three simple reasonsor two developed reasons

 or a fully developed reason

 (ii) Why some people may disagree with their opinion 3

 1 mark for

-a simple reason2 marks for

-a developed reason
+a simple reason

+2 marks for

-or two simple reasons
+a developed reasonor two simple reasons

 3 marks for

 three simple reasons

 or two developed reasons

 or a fully developed reason

-Question 1 Spelling, Punctuation and Grammar (a, b, c, d) 0 Errors severely hinder the meaning of the marks response or candidates do not spell, punctuate or use the rules of grammar within the context of the demands of the question.
-Threshold Level 1 mark Candidates spell, punctuate and use the rules of performance 1 grammar with reasonable accuracy in the context of the demands of the question.
+Question 1 Spelling, Punctuation and Grammar (a, b, c, d) T 0 Errors severely hinder the meaning of the marks response or candidates do not spell, punctuate or use the rules of grammar within the context of the demands of the question.
+Threshold Level 1 mark Candidates spell, punctuate and use the rules of performance 1 grammar with reasonable accuracy in the ' context of the demands of the question.
 Any errors do not hinder meaning in the response.
 Where required, they use a limited range of specialist terms appropriately.
-Intermediate Level 2-3 Candidates spell, punctuate and use the rules of performance 2 marks grammar with considerable accuracy and general control of meaning in the context of the demands of the question.
+Intermediate Level 2-3 Candidates spell, punctuate and use the rules of performance 2 marks grammar with considerable accuracy and ' general control of meaning in the context of the demands of the question.
 Where required, they use a good range of specialist terms with facility.
 High Level 4 Candidates spell, punctuate and use the rules of performance 3 marks grammar with consistent accuracy and effective control of meaning in the context of the demands of the question.
 Where required, they use a wide range of specialist terms adeptly and with precision.
+1 1 and with precision.